-This special in-depth tour provides the best experience of the Sistine Chapel, the Pinacoteca, the Vatican Museums and Saint Peter's Basilica giving you the time to discover, learn and absorb the beauty and the meaning of great artworks housed in the Vatican City.
+Our special in-depth VIP Vatican tour is the ideal way to experience the wonders of the Sistine Chapel, Vatican Museums and Saint Peter's Basilica, allowing you to discover the stories and meanings behind great masterpieces and hidden gems along the way.
 There is only one route that brings you to the Sistine Chapel, passing through courtyards and palaces containing one of the best art collections in all the world.
-Don't rush through them; you'll be captivated by these extraordinary masterpieces and their intricate details, such as the eyes of a statue or frescoes on a ceiling.
+Don't rush through them; you'll be captivated by these extraordinary masterpieces and their intricate details - such as the eyes of a statue or frescoes lighting up a ceiling.

 Some of the the most important works that we will discover on our group tour of the Vatican, such as timeless Greek masterpieces like the Laocoon, the Belvedere Torso and the Apollo Belvedere, were excavated at the time of Michelangelo and Raphael; the great Renaissance artists studied and admired them in the same architectural context in which they are preserved today, and the artworks that they created are the fruit of their careful study.
 Following in their footsteps, you'll pass through the Pinecone courtyard, the Belvedere courtyard and the tapestry galleries in the company of a guide capable of recreating the climate of the epoch - allowing you to appreciate the Raphael Rooms and the Sistine Chapel in their historical context.